By James Eliot, Markets & Finance Editor

 -

 Google: In their groundbreaking Project Aristotle, researchers uncovered that teams paralyzed by overanalysis produced significantly less innovative output.
 The team finding essentially highlighted the correlation between team dynamics and productivity.
 The implication?
-A more decisive environment enables better creativity.
+A more decisive environment enables better creativity, reflecting lessons learned from Google’s evolution, which are essential for modern digital collaboration.

 -